vincentvanduong/physicsmattersmcgill/pages/mpop.md

 ---
 *This page is under construction.
 Check back soon for more details.*

-The McGill Physics Olympiad Program (MPOP) is a program to provide mentorship and practice sessions to students interested in participating in competitive science olympiads.
+The McGill Physics Olympiad Program (MPOP) is a program to provide mentorship and practice sessions to students interested in participating in competitive physics olympiads.

+## What are physics olympiads?

+## Who should sign-up?

+## To sign-up